5.3 Practice Period

 Image: introduction Behaviour Management Strategies

-With ‘Gestures’ and the ‘Tips’, which you introduce in lessons 2 and 3, you ensure that you:
+With the Gestures and Tips (introduced in lessons 2 and 3), you ensure that:

-- A secondary education teacher who teaches one hour per week, for example, chooses a period of eight weeks (with eight lessons).
+• A secondary school teacher who teaches one hour per week may choose a period of eight weeks (with eight lessons).

-- A secondary education teacher who teaches two hours per week can shorten that period to four weeks (with eight lessons).
+• A secondary school teacher who teaches two hours per week may shorten the period to four weeks (still eight lessons).

-- A primary education teacher can – depending on the age of the students – work in periods of one day, half a week or a whole week.
+• A primary school teacher, depending on the pupils’ age, may work with periods of a day, half a week, or a whole week.

-- From Practice Period 1′ onwards, you use a maximum number of ‘free’ Tips per student per period.
-You count these ‘Tips’ using lists (These ‘Tips’ are in a sense ‘free’ because they do not take a student any time).
-The behaviour and commitment of a student is then still within the specified limits.
+From the Practice Period onwards, you work with a maximum number of free Tips per pupil per period.
+You count these Tips using the lists.
+These Tips are “free” in the sense that they do not cost a pupil time.
+As long as behaviour and effort remain within the set boundaries, no further action is needed.

-- After a period all given ‘Tips’ expire and you start again with empty lists.
+At the end of a period, all given Tips expire, and you start again with empty lists.

 2. Instructionvideo Practice Period 1